tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/对象概述_intl.md

 For example: When you upload the object `project/doc/a.txt` via APIs or SDKs, the delimiter `/` simulates the display mode of "folder", and you can see the folders `project` and `doc` in the console.
 The folder `doc` is displayed under the folder `project` and contains the file `a.txt`.

->!Objects in the bucket are evenly distributed among distributed clusters.
+>Objects in the bucket are evenly distributed among distributed clusters.
 Therefore, you cannot directly get the size of all objects with a specified key prefix.
 Instead, you can accumulate the size of each object to get the full size.

 Deleting folders and directories is relatively complicated, as shown below: